Delboy/DryDrops/TESTING.md

 - #### Totals and messaging
     Checked that:
     - In between the bag total and the delivery total a message informing the user of how much more they need to spend to receive free delivery is visible.
-    - The message shows how much delivery the user would of paid if they didn't receive the offer.
+    - The message shows how much delivery the user would have paid if they didn't receive the offer.
     - If it's the user's first ever order, the message displays 'FREE DELIVERY on your first order!'.
     - The checkout button takes the user to the checkout.
     - The 'Continue Shopping' link takes users back to the store.